-Yes, but you are only allowed to cultivate marijuana inside your primary residence.
+Yes, but you can only cultivate marijuana inside your primary residence.
 In other words, you can’t store it in an outbuilding or a shed.

-Legally, you are allowed to ‘give away’ up to one ounce from your harvest.
-This makes it illegal to sell marijuana for a profit without a commercial license.
+Legally, you are allowed to give away up to one ounce from your harvest.
+However, it is illegal to sell marijuana for a profit without a commercial license.
 Individuals aged 21+ can grow up to six plants, while a household with 2+ adults can grow a maximum of 12 plants.

 Where Can I Use My Marijuana?